You Can Be Better Than This!

 This is why Catholics seek the Sacrament of Reconciliation during Lent.
 We know that Jesus loves us and cares for us individually.
 He wants us to be better and his love transforms us.

 The people in the town saw how the woman had changed.
 For the first time they saw her filled with a lasting joy.
 She was very convincing.
-But then the townspeople met Jesus themselves and they became followers of Jesus.
-A God Alert
+But then the townspeople met Jesus themselves and they too became followers of Jesus.

 It is not what I or any preacher says about Jesus that matters.
 All that matters is Jesus himself.
 We are all followers of Jesus.
 And Jesus tells you and me that we can be better than we are.
 His overpowering love gives us the courage to change our lives and to embrace his life.